OctopusDeploy/docs/docs/installation/index.md

 ## Next Steps

-Now that you've installed the Octopus Deploy server, it's time to configure your [Infrastructure](/docs/infrastructure/index.md).
+Now that you've installed the Octopus Deploy server, it's time to configure the [Infrastructure](/docs/infrastructure/index.md) you are deploying to.

 If you need to upgrade your Octopus server, refer to the [upgrade guide](/docs/administration/upgrading/index.md).